fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 Let’s look at this more closely:
 <pre class="highlight">
 <code class="hljs javascript">selectors: {
-    autoPilot: ".mec-autoPilot"
+    heatedSeats: ".mec-heatedSeats"
 },</code></pre>

 The content of a `selectors` property is a set of key/value pairs.
 The key is the ‘name’ of the selector and the value is the selector itself.
-This property has only one selector, named `autoPilot`.
-The value is the CSS selector `".mec-autoPilot"`.
+This property has only one selector, named `heatedSeats`.
+The value is the CSS selector `".mec-heatedSeats"`.
 This selector references the actual checkbox in the template for the Panel.
-This template is found in the `html/autoPilot.html` file, which looks like this:
+This template is found in the `html/heatedSeats.html` file, which looks like this:

 <pre class="highlight">
 <code class="hljs html">&lt;section class="me-panel"&gt;
-    &lt;h2&gt;Auto-Pilot&lt;/h2&gt;
+    &lt;h2&gt;Heated Seats&lt;/h2&gt;

-    &lt;label for="minEditor-autoPilot"&gt;Enable the auto-pilot when the car starts&lt;/label&gt;
+    &lt;label for="minEditor-heatedSeats"&gt;Enable the heated seats when the car starts&lt;/label&gt;
-    &lt;input type="checkbox" id="minEditor-autoPilot" class="mec-autoPilot"/&gt;
+    &lt;input type="checkbox" id="minEditor-heatedSeats" class="mec-heatedSeats"/&gt;
 &lt;/section&gt;</code></pre>

-You can see the `“mec-autoPilot”` class name on the `<input>` element.
+You can see the `“mec-heatedSeats”` class name on the `<input>` element.
 </dd>
 <dt>`protoTree`</dt>
 <dd>